Could not load image

 This book is aimed at people who work with data processing on a daily basis.
 It includes both software developers and domain experts, like data scientists, architects or even procedural graphic designers.
 Even if you have a significant programming experience and you are a functional programming guru, you should find lots of interesting information here.

 We strongly encourage you to download Luna Studio and play with interactive tutorials and demo scenes before reading the book.
 Gaining feelings of how Luna works is as important as gaining technical knowledge.

 Your feedback is very important to us.
 Join the Luna community, ask questions and share your ideas.
 It is also the ultimate way to dispel any doubts while reading the book:

-GUI bugtracker and Compiler bugtracker – if you are sure you are facing a bug, please report it to us.
+- GUI bugtracker and Compiler bugtracker – if you are sure you are facing a bug, please report it to us.
 Be as precise as possible.
 Screenshots and logs are always more than welcome!
-Please do not use the bug tracker to express improvement ideas – use forum instead.
-Forum is a much better place to discuss them before formulating an official task for developers.
+Please do not use the bug tracker to express improvement ideas – use chat instead.
+Chat is a much better place to discuss them before formulating an official task for developers.